VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek5/step2.md

 To access the attributes within a class, it is necessary to have a constructor defining these variables.
 This is a special method defined by the keyword `__init__`.

-When we create an object of a class, we can pass in the unique variables that define that object:
+When we create an object of a class, we have to ensure that we pass in the attributes required in that class's constructor.

+<b>Note:</b> You don't have to pass in `self`, you only need to pass in the variables stated in `__init__`.

 <pre class="file" data-filename="constructors.py" data-target="replace">